cloutiertyler/RibbonGraph/README.md

 # RibbonGraph

+### NOTE: RibbonGraph is a only *proof of concept* for the larger philosophy of to build graph-based APIs.

 RibbonGraph is a Django app which provides a declarative permission layer to a Neo4j database.
 It is perfect for building social networking applications.